burnsbert/ComfyUI-EBU-LMStudio/readme.md

-# ComfyUI-EBU-LMStudio
+# ComfyUI-EBU-LM Studio

-A collection of custom nodes for ComfyUI that provide integration with LMStudio.
-These nodes allow you to load, unload, and interact with LLMs through the LMStudio command-line interface.
+A collection of custom nodes for ComfyUI that provide integration with LM Studio.
+These nodes allow you to load, unload, and interact with LLMs through the LM Studio command-line interface.
 This can be used to facilitate the automatic creation of descriptive prompts using a LLM, which is helpful for modern image models like Flux that respond well to detailed prompts in natural language.

 ## Features